Monday, 22 December 2014

 The first shot reveals what went into print...
 The second, the fun we have during the making of a shoot.

 Magazine shoots are long and tedious but between shots, we have our fun.
-Esp if its a fun crew, which this was.
-From 2012.
-Good times, great pics.
+Esp if its a fab crew, which this was.

 Peanut Butter Milkshake. #NyumNyumNyum

 "The Peanut Butter Milkshake at the newly opened diner, aptly called, um, The Diner, has negated my need to find romantic, spiritual and professional fulfillment.
-All three have disappointed me at some juncture in life, but not this little eatery at the juncture of Arbuthnot road.
+All three have disappointed me at some juncture in life, but not this little eatery at the juncture of Arbuthnot Road.
 That soft brown liquid emulsifying at the bottom of the glass - it's also how I retain my brown."

 - P.Ramakrishnan, Editor